Marah-uwase/Akan-names/README.md

 |Page loads and  a form is  displayed                         |  a user enters form details  and selects from the select radios   and clicks submit                   |     |   Their akan name  is shown up.
 ## Technologies used
  UBUNTU AND HTML & CSS & JAVASCRIPT WITH VS CODE
+ ## Support and contact details
+{For more information contact me on e-mail:maranahuwase12@gmail.com